vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 aliases = ["misc/chiplet-research"]
 +++

+Let's try to understand how a RISC-V binary boots and runs on a RISC-V core modeled in spike or in RTL simulation.
+We will begin with a very simple baremetal program and try to understand the program loading mechanics, beginning execution, and communicating with a tethered host.

 ## Let's build a tiny RISC-V binary

 You'll first need a RISC-V cross compiler for your host architecture (x86 or ARM).